FractalFir/tmf/README.md

 An analogical approach is taken for each and every element of model data, reducing the size even further.
 ## Bits vs Bytes based savings.
 A disadvantage of using byte-aligned data types is lack of granularity of precision when saving data.
 A good example of this may be a UV coordinate that should represent a point on a 1024 pixel texture, with precision of .25 pixels.
 Doing some quick back of the napkin maths, it can be determined that a precision of log2(1024/.25) = log2(4096) = 12 bits is required.
 But only available data types are either too small (u8) or way too big(u16, 25% of disk space would go to waste!).
 The solution is forgoing byte alignment.
 It comes with a slight performance penalty of having to do bit shifts, and inability to use pre-built compression algorithms (they assume byte-alignment), but come with huge advantage of using data types just wide enough to save what is needed and not any wider.
 Data is laid out like that in what I call an UBA (Unaligned Binary Array).
 Data in an UBA consists of a series of data with any binary size, where consecutive data may cross byte boundaries, start or end at any point in a byte, and there is no padding.
 The size of elements is usually specified before the UBA itself.
-For some widths, like 9 bits, savings coming from musing UBA's can reach as much as 44%!
+For some widths, like 9 bits, savings coming from using UBA's can reach as much as 44%!
 # Specification
-Along with this project comes a slightly more in-depth technical specification in `TMF_SPEC.md` *NOTE: thos specification is outdated, as it describes version `0.1` an updated version is planed.
+Along with this project comes a slightly more in-depth technical specification in `TMF_SPEC.md` *NOTE: this specification is outdated, as it describes version `0.1`(an updated version is planed)*.
 While not fully finished, it can still prove to useful for anyone who is interested in understanding the project better(If you have any questions feel free to ask me).